VishnuVijay01/Email-Spam-Detection-Model/README.md

 To get started with the project, follow these steps:
 1. Clone the repository to your local machine.
 2. Install the required dependencies using pip install -r requirements.txt.
-3. Run the Jupyter notebooks to explore the dataset, train the models, and evaluate their performance.
+3. Run the Google Colab to explore the dataset, train the models, and evaluate their performance.

 ## Results
  Logistic Regression Accuracy: 0.96.